mvysny/dynatest/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.mvysny.dynatest/dynatest-engine/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.mvysny.dynatest/dynatest-engine)
 [![Build Status](https://github.com/mvysny/dynatest/actions/workflows/gradle.yml/badge.svg)](https://github.com/mvysny/dynatest/actions/workflows/gradle.yml)

+> DEPRECATED, will no longer be maintained.
+Leaving the README file as reference.
+See at the bottom of this file
+> for reasons to deprecate, and for migration tips.

 The simplest and most powerful testing framework for Kotlin.

 We promote builders over annotations.
 Instead of having annotations forming an unfamiliar